mitsuhiko/pluginbase/docs/index.rst

     Yes you can.
 Just use the :meth:`PluginSource.list_plugins` method which returns a list of all plugins that a source can import.

+Q: Why would I use this over setuptools based plugins?

+    PluginBase and setuptools based plugins solve very different problems and are incompatible on an architectural point of view.
+PluginBase does not solve plugin distribution through PyPI but allows plugins to be virtualized from each other.
+Setuptools on the other hand is based on PyPI based distribution but piggybacks on top of the regular import system.

+    There are advantages and disadvantages to both of them.
+Setuptools based plugins are very useful to extend libraries from other libraries.
+For instance the Jinja2 template engine hooks into the Babel library for internationalization through setuptools.

+    On the other hand applications distributed to users can benefit from a PluginBase based system which allows them to take control over how plugins are distributed and full separation from each other.

 API
 ---